Spring Grant 2013 - Production, Production Stage

 About the Director

-Nidal Al Dibs was born in Syria in 1960.
-An architect and director, he graduated from the Moscow VGIK Film Institute in 1995.
-Many of his films have received international acclaim, including the short ‘Ya Leil Ya Ein’ (1999), which was selected for the Official Competition at Clermont-Ferrand; ‘Under the Ceiling’ (2005), which screened at the Montreal World Film Festival, and won the Jury Prize at Salla Film Festival as well as the Best Actress prize at the Wahran Film Festival; and ‘Black Stone’ (2006), a documentary film that received a special mention at the Ismailia Film Festival.
-His latest film, ‘Taming’ (2010), had its premiere at the Abu Dhabi Film Festival.
+Nidal Al-Dibs was born in 1960 in Syria.
+An architect and director, he graduated from the Moscow VGIK in 1995.
+His previous films include the short ‘Ya Leil Ya Ein’ (1999), Official Competition at Clermont-Ferrand; ‘Under the Ceiling’ (2005), winning the Jury Prize at Salla Film Festival as well as the Best Actress prize at the Wahran Film Festival; and ‘Black Stone’ (2006), Special Mention at the Ismailia Film Festival, and Official Selection out of competition at the 2013 Locarno Film Festival.
+His film, ‘Taming’ (2010), had its premiere at Abu Dhabi Film Festival.